Skip to content

 Faculty Names

-For the most up-to-date faculty names, please refer to the HLS Faculty Directory.
-Use the faculty name as listed, unless instructed otherwise.
+• Use the faculty name as listed, unless instructed otherwise.
 For example, use Randall Kennedy, not Randy Kennedy.
-The use of a middle initial however is often based on personal preference, and you are not required to use a middle initial for all faculty members even when listed in the directory.
-One exception to that is HLS Dean John F. Manning; use the middle initial F.
+The use of a middle initial or a middle name is often based on personal preference, and you are not required to use them.

-There are some faculty members who prefer including their middle name, such as Andrew Manuel Crespo and Michael Ashley Stein.
-When in doubt, verify with Harvard Law Today stories or other trusted sources, such as the faculty member’s own website or social media accounts.
+• There are some faculty members who prefer to include their middle name or initial, such as Andrew Manuel Crespo and Michael Ashley Stein.
+When in doubt, verify with past Harvard Law Today stories or other trusted sources, such as the faculty member’s own website or social media accounts.

 Research Program Names